jeremiah-c-leary/static-timing-by-example/docs/source/source_synchronous_input_timing.rst

 ~~~~~~~~~~~~

 The clock to out variable defines the relationship between the launching edge of the clock and the data.
-It is divided into a maximum and minimum value.
+There will be maximum and minimum values.

 The maximum is the time from the launching clock to the latest data will be valid.
 The minimum is the time from the launching clock to the earliest data will be invalid.